 Part of my Moving to Acceptance of living with Dementia is refining what is important to me.
-See Finally – Moving Forward for how I changed my focus on thing which mater and that I can do.
+See Finally – Moving Forward for how I changed my focus on things which mater and that I can do.

 I’ll bet I’m not alone with having expectations that are too high.
 Sound familiar to you?
-So many reasons, we find limitations with age, health (physical or mental or both) etc. and yes I can hear those who say no we need to plow through these problems, endure the pain, suffer, etc. But let me ask you, when you do this are you enjoying it, are you able to be present in the moment, when you look back on what do you remember, the endurance or the joy?
+So many reasons, we find limitations with age, health (physical or mental or both) etc. and yes, I can hear those who say no we need to plow through these problems, endure the pain, suffer, etc. But let me ask you, when you do this are you enjoying it, are you able to be present in the moment, when you look back on what you do, do you remember, the endurance or the joy?